lmmoses/LSM/README.md

 The following Stan models are available:

 1. The core LSM (lsm.stan).
 2. The LSM extended with random effects for sources and targets (lsm_directionaleffects.stan).
+This is the model around which [1] centers.
 3. The LSM for datafusion, combining two input connectivity matrices (lsm_directionaleffects_datafusion.stan).
 4. A model with only the random effects (directionaleffects.stan).
 5. A model with only the random effects, combining two input connectivity matrices (directionaleffects_datafusion.stan).